What is Avelox?

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.
-Moxifloxacin will not treat a viral infection such as the flu or a common cold.
+Avelox will not treat a viral infection such as the flu or a common cold.

 Store Avelox oral at room temperature away from moisture and heat.
 Do not refrigerate injection.